 - Reinstall new metal strike plates.
 This will slow down or even prevent entry via a kick.

 - Ensure your door has a tight fit.
 Gaps in doors are places for a crowbar to be inserted and used.

 - Reinforce French doors with floor locks or French door reinforcement kits.

 - Sliding doors have simple locks and are easy to pick.
 Reinforce your sliding door with a vertical lock or wooden dowel.

 Glass is the Weakest Point of Entry

 Your home’s glass windows and doors are hands-down the weakest entry point.
 This is the single greatest flaw in glass—but you can fix this.
-Home security window film in Wilmington, NC can be installed over-top your existing windows.
+Home security window film can be installed over-top your existing windows.
 This makes your windows extremely resistant to shattering.
 Window films won’t prevent your glass from breaking when hit with a crowbar—it will hold the glass together so it doesn’t shatter into a thousand pieces leaving a hole for entry.
 Check out this video below showing it in action.

 Proper Outdoor Lighting

 With proper outdoor lighting, you’ll discourage burglars from approaching your home.
 The light will make their approach visible to anyone around including the home-owner.
 Especially automatic lights, which are programmed to turn-on when they sense movement outside.
 Exterior lights are also extremely helpful if you’re going to have an exterior video surveillance system.

 Exterior Video Surveillance